Fishin' Around: Plot

 Mickey Mouse takes his dog Pluto on a fishing trip, rowing out onto a lake.
 Mickey sees a "No Fishing" sign, but he breaks it, places horseshoes on and drops it into the water.
 Mickey drops his line in the water, and Pluto attaches a fishing line to the end of his tail as well.
 One fish expertly eats the worm from Mickey's hook, then sticks out his tongue at the fisherman.
 The fish also tease Pluto, getting him mixed up in a corset and luring him down into the water, where he's tickled by an eel.
 In another gag, a group of fish dance around Mickey's bait can, feasting on the worms while Mickey's not looking.
 Under the water, Pluto chases a fish into a cave; an enormous fish chases him out of the cave and across the lake bottom.
 An old goat gamekeeper, who patrols the lake, tries to arrest Mickey for fishing in a prohibited area, but accidentally steps on the boat without looking, causing him to fall into the water.
-Mickey uses the opportunity escape but is forced to use his hands as the paddles fell off after the attempted arrest with the gamekeeper using one of them to catch up.
+Mickey uses the opportunity to escape but is forced to use his hands as the paddles fell off after the attempted arrest with the gamekeeper using one of them to catch up.
 As the goat uses a log get close to Mickey, Pluto quickly swims back to the boat and with Pluto using his tail as an outboard motor, the pair easily get away.
 Mickey closes the cartoon by sticking out his tongue at the official.